 What to bring to Closing – A valid drivers license and a cashiers check made payable to the title company for the amount needed to close on the home.

-How long does the Closing last? – You should budget between 1 to 2 hours.
+How long does the Closing last? – The closing you last about 1 hour.
 The title company’s escrow agent will briefly describe the documents you need to sign.
 If you want to read all of the documents before signing you should budget 2 hours of your time for the closing.

 Difference between Closing and Funding – After you and the sellers have signed all the documents that were placed in front of you the closing has officially taken place.
 But you do not own the home just yet.
 The next step is for the title company’s escrow agent to send the documents over to your lender.
 The lender will then wire to the title company the money to fund the loan.
 After the closing has occurred and the loan funded, a BIG CONGRATULATIONS is in order because you are now the owners of your first home.